- Home

 aka: Retrieval-Augmented Generation, RAG

-A technique where AI searches your documents for relevant info, then uses it to generate accurate, grounded answers.
+A technique where AI searches your documents for relevant information first, then uses what it finds to generate accurate, grounded answers.

 RLHF (Reinforcement Learning from Human Feedback)